 Clayton State University

 The theatre department at this university provides instruction from industry professionals and opportunities for students to participate in drama pieces and productions.
-Notable faculty members include a 20-year veteran in professional theatre, a playwright for Alliance Theater and a 6-year veteran from the Walt Disney World resort.
+Notable faculty members include a 20-year veteran in professional theatre and a 6-year veteran from the Walt Disney World resort.

 This bachelor's degree program covers both foundational and specialized topics in theatre.
 Students will develop strong skills in communication, interpreting and acting.
 Some required courses include intro to acting, play development, stagecraft and acting styles.
-Students can choose multiple electives and related upper-division courses, such as acting for the camera, improvisation for theatre, Shakespeare and visual arts.
+Students can choose multiple electives and related upper-division courses, such as acting for the camera, improvisation for theatre, music theatre and African American theatre.
 The department also encourages students to minor in another field of study.

 Minor in Theatre

 Students who only wish to minor in theatre must take at least 18 credit hours of theatre courses.
 Required courses include directing, theatre appreciation and intro to acting.
 Students complete the minor by taking three upper-division theatre electives.